ledegenbtc/Floresta/doc/rpc/getwalletinfo.md

 ## Notes

 - This command aggregates data from all loaded descriptors
-- Balance includes all confirmed transactions only
+- Balance is returned in BTC (not satoshis)
+- `unconfirmed_balance` is currently always 0 (not yet tracked separately)
 - Use `listtransactions` to see individual transactions
 - Related commands: `loaddescriptor`, `listdescriptors`, `listtransactions`